Eating animal foods can be regenerative – Part 1: Nutrition

 Carbohydrates

 Vegan diets are extremely high in carbohydrates, while lacking essential proteins and fats.
-This is very bad news for blood sugar and thus the hormones of many people!
+This might potentially be bad news for blood sugar and thus the hormones of many people!
 Whole grains, vegetables, fruits, potatoes, legumes… even the protein sources (soy, legumes, grains, nuts) contain carbs.
-And this is not even taking into account all those processed vegan foods containing simple sugars.
+And this is not even taking into account all the processed vegan foods containing simple sugars.
 In my opinion this is why so many people choose this diet, because it allows them to live out their sweet tooth with a good consciousness.
 They do not realize how much they are actually hurting themselves with such an overload on carbs.
-Even if you are one of those “healthy” vegans, that say no to all that processed food (organic or not), still chances are you are relying mainly on carbs.
+Even if you are a rather “healthy” vegan, avoiding all processed food (organic or not), still chances are you are relying mainly on carbs.
 While for some people (the Carbohydrate Metabolic Types) this works fine, in my practice I have seen many vegans / vegetarians with blood sugar issues of one kind or another.
-This is very bad news for your overall health, incl. fertility!
+This is bad news for your overall health, incl. fertility!
 There is a huge correlation between high blood sugar, insulin resistance and PCOS for example.
 Even if you try to balance the carbs with healthy fats, depending on your Metabolic Type, it might still be a problem for your individual metabolism.
-And as I already mentioned several times, the lack of essential proteins and fats puts you at risk for actually craving more sugar and carbs, simply because your body is not nourished and will continue to ask for food and energy.
+And as already mentioned, the lack of essential proteins and fats puts you at risk for actually craving more sugar and carbs, simply because your body is not nourished and will continue to ask for food and energy.

 Veganism and Eating Disorders